fabiocicerchia/nginx-lua/README.md

 Provides Nginx + Lua + extra lua modules.
 Uses pinned version for Alpine, Amazon Linux, Debian, Fedora, Ubuntu for base image.

+### `fabiocicerchia/nginx-lua:<version>-compat`

+The default Nginx + Lua + extra lua modules image.
+Uses Alpine for base image.
+Enables LUA 5.1 Compatibility.
+**WARNING:** This version has a compiled version of LUA and not using the version distributed by the OS's packet manager.

+### `fabiocicerchia/nginx-lua:<version>-<distro>-compat`

+Provides Nginx + Lua + extra lua modules.
+Uses Alpine, Amazon Linux, Debian, Fedora, Ubuntu for base image.
+Enables LUA 5.1 Compatibility.
+**WARNING:** This version has a compiled version of LUA and not using the version distributed by the OS's packet manager.

+### `fabiocicerchia/nginx-lua:<version>-<distro><version>-compat`

+Provides Nginx + Lua + extra lua modules.
+Uses pinned version for Alpine, Amazon Linux, Debian, Fedora, Ubuntu for base image.
+Enables LUA 5.1 Compatibility.
+**WARNING:** This version has a compiled version of LUA and not using the version distributed by the OS's packet manager.
 ### `fabiocicerchia/nginx-lua:<version>-minimal`

 Provides Nginx + Lua image.
 Uses Alpine for base image.